Google Top Stories Are Chosen By Importance Scores

-Changes have been made to Top Stories shown in Carousels in Google SERPs

-Google made a recent announcement on its Keyword blog about top stories from non-news sites in search results.
-They told us about this change in the post Smarter organization of top stories in Search.
+Google made an announcement on its Keyword blog about top stories from non-news sites.
+They told us about this in Smarter organization of top stories in Search.

-They start off the post by telling us:
+They start the post by telling us:

 People come to Search for all types of information to help them form a better understanding of the world and the topics they care about most.

-We’ve continued to bring new improvements to Search to help people better orient themselves around a topic and easily explore related ideas, so they can more quickly go from having a question in mind to developing deeper understanding.
+We’ve continued to bring new improvements to Search to help people better orient themselves around a topic and easily explore related ideas, so they can more quickly go from having a question in mind to developing a deeper understanding.

 Now, we’re using the latest in machine learning to bring this approach to top stories in Google Search, making it easier for people to dive into the most useful, timely articles available.

-They also tell us that we will see these top stories in carousels in organic search results when there are relevant and timely stories to share on a topic.
+We see top stories in carousels in organic search results when there are relevant and timely stories to share on a topic.
 Here is an example of the carousels about “top stories” involving artificial intelligence:

-On hearing this news, I did what I normally do when hearing about a change at Google.
-I went searching through Google’s patents to see if I could find a recent patent that might be related in some way.
-I searched for “top stories” in Google patents and came across one that was granted in March of last year.
+On hearing this news, I did what I do when I hear about a change at Google.
+I searched through Google’s patents to see if I could find a recent related patent.
+I searched for “top stories” in Google patents and found one granted in March of last year.

-It didn’t have all of the added features that the blog post did, but it talks about how Google might start creating news digests filled with “top stories.”
-What the blog post told us was an added wrinkle to this reporting of the news was the addition of machine learning approaches using tools like BERT:
+The blog post had more information, but the patent tells us about Google creating news digests filled with “top stories.”
+One thing the blog added was about machine learning approaches using tools like BERT:

 To generate these groups, we use a variety of machine learning techniques including BERT models to examine the related articles and determine where one story ends and another begins.

 Our research has shown that clustering results into clearly-defined stories are critical in helping people easily navigate the results and identify the best content for their needs.

 In addition to the added use of machine learning, we were also told about these results being more well-rounded and diverse:

 We’re now also featuring key information, such as notable quotes and related opinion pieces, in the top stories carousel within Search.

 These different content types provide people a more well-rounded view of a news story to help them decide which angle to explore more deeply.

 Google News Digest Patent

-This patent granted in March of 2019 gives us a look at the framework behind the surfacing of these “top stories” results in what Google refers to as an “automated news digest.”
+This patent was granted in March of 2019 gives us a look at the framework behind the surfacing of these “top stories” results in what Google refers to as an “automated news digest.”

 When Google indexes news information from news sources the content providers of that information focus upon serving news articles for the current time, to “allow a user to view the most shared news articles or news stories.”